tprussell19/tap-room-redux/README.md

 ## Description

-_This application allows a bartender to keep track of the beers, ciders, hard seltzers, etc. on their tap list including the name, brand, style of beverage, ABV, and price.
-It also keeps track of how many pints of the beverage are left in the keg and will disable sales of the beverage when it is sold out.
-The user can create new entries for the tap list, update entries, view the tap list, view the details of a particular beverage, and delete a beverage from the tap list._
+_This application allows a bartender to keep track of the beers, ciders, hard seltzers, etc. on their tap list including the name, brand, style of keg, ABV, and price.
+It also keeps track of how many pints of the keg are left in the keg and will disable sales of the keg when it is sold out.
+The user can create new entries for the tap list, update entries, view the tap list, view the details of a particular keg, and delete a keg from the tap list._

 ## Componenet Diagram